Addressing Social Determinants of Health-A Resource Guide

-- Learn about social determinants of health interventions.
+- List at least 3 resources that provide social determinants of health interventions.

-- Learn strategies for assessing social determinants of health.
+- Discuss strategies for assessing social determinants of health.

-- Learn how to design, implement and measure social determinants of health interventions.
+- Outline a plan for how to design, implement and measure social determinants of health interventions.

 Click here to access the Quality Innovation Series registration page to register or review the full course content.